jaguarRiveroCisco/SecureProcessManager/README.md

 ```
 ## Features

-- **Dynamic Process Creation**: Spawns and manages multiple child processes.
+- **Dynamic Process Creation**: Capable of spawning and managing multiple child processes efficiently.
-- **Threaded Monitoring**: Uses threads to monitor the status of each child process.
+- **Threaded Monitoring**: Utilizes threads to continuously monitor the status of each child process.
-- **IPC and Synchronization**: Ensures smooth communication and synchronization between processes.
+- **IPC and Synchronization**: Facilitates smooth communication and synchronization between processes.
-- **Logging**: Logs important events and errors for debugging and monitoring.
+- **Logging**: Records important events and errors to aid in debugging and monitoring.

 ## Types of Processes

-### Already Implemented
+### Existing Implementations

-- **System Processes**: Execute system commands and require a configuration file with the executable path and parameters.
-No user extension needed, only a configuration file.
+- **System Processes**: These execute predefined system commands and rely on a configuration file to specify the executable path and necessary parameters.
+Once the configuration file is provided, no further user intervention is required.

-- **Network Processes**: Perform network activities and do not require a configuration file.
-Currently simulated by the program.
+- **Network Processes**: These engage in network-related activities and are currently simulated by the program, meaning they do not require a configuration file for operation.
+A sample network process is provided.

-- **Simulated Processes**: Simulated by the program for testing purposes.
-Do not require a configuration file.
+- **Simulated Processes**: These serve as test cases within the program, allowing examination of process management without actual execution.
+They are completely simulated and do not require a configuration file.
-- **Real Processes**: Simulate real-life processes that do not finish randomly.
-They need to be terminated/killed by the user.

-### To Be Extended by the Developer

-- **Custom Processes**: Created by the user.
-The user must provide the implementation of the process and, if required, the monitor.
+- **Real Processes**: These represent ongoing, real-world operations that do not conclude automatically.
+These processes must be manually terminated or stopped by the user using the provided interface, or externally, when necessary.
+Extend from this class for your processes.
+See below for Custom classes.

+### Custom Development

+- **Custom Processes**: Developers have the flexibility to create custom processes by extending the base functionality (extend from Process class and ProcessMonitor, see example below).
+This includes implementing specific behavior and, if necessary, integrating a custom monitor to meet unique requirements.

-## Console-driven User Commands
+## ProcessController Program Console-Driven User Commands

-- **`context`**: Display the current context.
+- **`context`**: Displays the current context of the program.
-- **`quit`**: Signals the program to gracefully quit at the next loop.
+- **`quit`**: Gracefully exits the program during the next loop iteration.
-- **`term all`**: Terminate (SIGTERM) all processes and exit the program.
+- **`term all`**: Sends a SIGTERM signal to terminate all processes and exits the program.
-- **`term <pid>`**: Terminate (SIGTERM) a specific process by PID.
+- **`term <pid>`**: Sends a SIGTERM signal to terminate a specific process by its PID.
-- **`int all`**: Interrupt (SIGINT) all processes and exit the program.
+- **`int all`**: Sends a SIGINT signal to interrupt all processes and exits the program.
-- **`int <pid>`**: Interrupt (SIGINT) a specific process by PID.
+- **`int <pid>`**: Sends a SIGINT signal to interrupt a specific process by its PID.
-- **`kill all`**: Kill all (SIGKILL) processes and exit the program.
+- **`kill all`**: Sends a SIGKILL signal to terminate all processes and exits the program.
-- **`kill <pid>`**: Kill a (SIGKILL) specific process by PID.
+- **`kill <pid>`**: Sends a SIGKILL signal to terminate a specific process by its PID.
-- **`display pids`**: Display all current PIDs.
+- **`display pids`**: Lists all current process IDs.
-- **`respawn on`**: Turn on respawn.
+- **`respawn on`**: Enables automatic respawning of processes.
-- **`respawn off`**: Turn off respawn.
+- **`respawn off`**: Disables automatic respawning of processes.
-- **`monitor on`**: Turn on monitoring: spawn monitoring threads.
+- **`monitor on`**: Activates monitoring by spawning monitoring threads.
-- **`monitor off`**: Turn off monitoring: end monitoring threads.
+- **`monitor off`**: Deactivates monitoring by terminating monitoring threads.
-- **`help`**: Display the help message with available commands.
+- **`help`**: Shows the help message with a list of available commands.

 **NOTE**: The program will not exit until all processes are terminated.
-**NOTE**: Most command line options can be accessed via the API (see `api.h`).
+**NOTE**: Many command-line options are accessible via the API (see `api.h`) when utilizing the library.

-## Command-Line Options
+## ProcessController Program Command-Line Options

 - **`-n <number of processes>`**:
-  Specify the number of child processes to create.
-Defaults to 4 if not provided.
+  Defines the number of child processes to create.
+Defaults to 4 if unspecified.
   Example: `-n 5` to create 5 child processes.

 - **`-t <process type>`**:
-  Specify the process type ('real', 'network', 'system', or 'simul').
+  Specifies the type of process to create ('real', 'network', 'system', or 'simul').
 Defaults to 'simul'.
-  Example: `-t real` to use real processes instead of simulated ones.
+  Example: `-t real` to select real processes instead of simulated ones.

 - **`-s <respawn>`**:
-  Enable or disable respawn (0 for off, 1 for on).
+  Toggles respawn functionality (0 for off, 1 for on).
   Example: `-s 1` to enable respawn.

 - **`-l <logging type>`**:
-  Specify the logging type ('console' or 'file').
+  Sets the logging type ('console' or 'file').
 Defaults to 'console'.
-  Example: `-l file` to log to a file.
+  Example: `-l file` to output logs to a file.

 - **`-T <nap time type>`**:
-  Specify the nap time type ('MS', 'SEC', 'MIN').
+  Sets the nap time type ('MS', 'SEC', 'MIN').
 Defaults to 'MS'.
-  Example: `-T SEC` to set nap time type to seconds.
+  Example: `-T SEC` to use seconds as the nap time type.

 - **`-c <configuration file path>`**:
-  Specify the path to the configuration file.
+  Specifies the path to the configuration file.
-  Example: `-c /path/to/config/file` to use the specified configuration file.
+  Example: `-c /path/to/config/file` to use the designated configuration file.

 - **`-h`**:
-  Display usage information and exit the program.
+  Displays usage information and exits the program.
-  Example: `-h` to show the help message with usage instructions.
+  Example: `-h` to view the help message with usage instructions.
 ## Building the Project

 To build the project, you can use the provided `build.sh` script to clean, build, install, test, and debug the project.
 The script offers several options:
 ```bash
 ./build.sh
 ```